 It shall be the responsibility of the candidate and department to provide evidence of successful teaching experiences; therefore, teaching performance shall be evaluated by students, peers and appropriate administrators.
 Two or more teaching evaluations must be completed in each year of the candidate’s probationary period.
 The evaluations shall include department or college-wide comparisons.

 To be evaluated in the teaching category and to have the year count towards the probationary period, a candidate must teach a minimum of 12 hours or its equivalent as determined by the department chair and the dean.
-However, up to one year for professionally related activities can be counted toward fulfilling this requirement.
+However, up to two years for professionally related activities approved by the department chair and dean can be counted toward fulfilling this requirement.
 Equivalency for the Library will be determined by the director of the Library and the provost.
+Examples of professionally related activities include but are not limited to research, other contributions to knowledge, leadership in professional organizations, active pursuit of professional competence, administrative assignments, endowed chair positions, faculty governance positions, etc.

 Note: Definition from PPM 8-11, III, D, 2.